breatheco-de/content/src/content/lesson/what-is-an-array-define-array.md

 If you want to sort real numbers, or if you want to use any other type of sorting to sort arrays, you can use a simple "compare function" as a parameter.

+You have to define a function that will take care of the comparisons.
+The sort function will call your function on each comparison and will let your function decide who comes first between both of the elements that are being compared.

 ```js runable=true
 let points = [2, 1, 20, 100, 200, 15];
     points.sort(function(a, b) {return a - b});